Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Introduction

-Our method aims not only to automatically identify transitions involving sub-optimal teammate policies, especially explorations, but also automatically schedule the amount of optimism applied to each training sample based on estimated value maturity, achieving improved performance without hyper-parameter interventions.
-In our work, we extend deep distributional reinforcement learning \cite{dabney2018implicit} to multi-agent settings to improve training stability, and discuss how the auxiliary distributional information can be further used to identify exploratory teammates through what we call Time Difference Likelihood (TDL).
-In particular, we extend Implicit Quantile Networks (IQN) \cite{dabney2018implicit} to multi-agent settings, as learning state-action distributions is a more robust learning task and captures auxiliary expectations.
-The proposed extension, TDL, utilizes distribution information to identify individual sub-par teammate explorations, and guides the amount of optimism injected into the Q distribution; we call the extended architecture Likelihood IQN.
-We show empirically our method is more robust even where we observe difficulties in previous methods.
-In addition, we show that, using what we call a Dynamic Risk Distortion operator, risk distortion techniques can be applied in a scheduled fashion to produce optimistic policies that are robust to environment non-stationarity.
+Our work aims to develop a general method for improving decentralized multi-agent reinforcement learning.
+The method not only automatically identifies transitions involving sub-optimal teammate policies, especially explorations, but also adaptively schedules the amount of optimism applied to each training sample based on estimated value maturity, achieving improved performance without hyper-parameter interventions~\cite{omidshafiei2017deep,palmer2018lenient}, scheduling tables~\cite{palmer2018lenient} or specialized experience buffers~\cite{palmer2018negative}.
+In particular, we develop a novel method that extends a state-of-the-art deep distributional single-agent RL method \cite{dabney2018implicit}, Implicit Quantile Networks (IQN), to multi-agent settings to improve training stability and show how the auxiliary value distribution expectations can be used to identify exploratory teammates through what we call Time Difference Likelihood (TDL).
+TDL, uses distribution information to identify individual sub-par teammate explorations and guides the amount of optimism injected into the Q distribution; we call the new architecture Likelihood IQN.
+We show empirically that our method is more robust even in domains that are difficult for previous methods.
+In addition, we propose a Dynamic Risk Distortion operator, in which risk distortion techniques can be applied in a scheduled fashion to produce optimistic policies that are robust to environment non-stationarity.